MayurDeshmukh10/CaaS/readme.md

 `response = video_compression("video_file_to_compress","filename_of_compressed_video_file","authorization_key")`

 ### CaaS::audio_compression
--`audio_compression` is the interface for Audio Compression.
+- `audio_compression` is the interface for Audio Compression.
--It uses Principal Component Analysis algorithm to compress the audio files.
+- It uses Principal Component Analysis algorithm to compress the audio files.
--Principal Component Analysis algorithm is implemented and deployed on the Openwhisk Serverless Framework.
+- Principal Component Analysis algorithm is implemented and deployed on the Openwhisk Serverless Framework.
--CaaS provides support for compression of WAV and MP3 audio files.
+- CaaS provides support for compression of WAV and MP3 audio files.

 #### Usage:
 `from CaaS import audio_compression`